Teens with severe obesity are turning to surgery and new weight loss drugs, despite controversy

-John Simon III was a hungry baby, a “chunky” toddler and a chubby little boy, his mother said.
-But by age 14, his weight had soared to 430 pounds and was a life-threatening medical condition.
+(AP) — John Simon III was a hungry baby, a “chunky” toddler and a chubby little boy, his mother said.
+But by age 14, his weight had soared to 430 pounds and was in a life-threatening medical condition.

 Nine months after weight-loss surgery that removed a portion of his stomach, John has lost about 150 pounds, boosting his health — and his hopes for the future.